VitaliiKalyta96/Data-analysis/SQL/BigQuery/Google Analytics 4 - ecommerce/README.md

 ## Google Analytics 4 - ecommerce

-This project about data from Google Analytics 4 and data analysis query in BigQuery.
-It calculates and analysises the passage of the funnel by visitors of the eCommerce platform.
+This project is about data from Google Analytics 4 and data analysis query in BigQuery.
+It calculates and analysis the passage of the funnel by visitors of the eCommerce platform.

 ### Key features.

 #### Prepared data for building reports in BI systems.
-Created first query to get a table with information about events, users, and sessions in GA4.
+Created the first query to get a table with information about events, users, and sessions in GA4.
 As a result of executing the query, we get a table that will include the following fields:

 - event_timestamp - date and time of the event (data type must be timestamp);